tauheednabil-TAN/CodeFlix/README.md

 9. python seed.py
 10. streamlit run app.py

 Please run these commands carefully and in chronological order.
-Otherwise, it will not work properly.
+Otherwise, it will not work.